Professional Staff

 While in high school, Candy worked part-time at a privately-owned grocery store where she wore many hats and eventually learned the accounting functions that ignited her love for accounting, leading to more than 35 years of experience in the business world through a variety of industries.

+In 1987, she moved on from grocery and worked for Heilig-Meyers Furniture.
 A year later, she began working in the retail industry at Brody’s where she eventually took on the role of buyer’s secretary where she oversaw clothing orders and inventory control.

 In 2015, she accepted a job at Hyster-Yale as an accounts payable clerk and was promoted a year later to accounts payable help desk, where she processed payment runs, set up new vendors and assisted with the testing of new implementations among many other duties.
-She continued to climb the ranks at Hyster-Yale when she accepted a job as an accounting clerk II in 2019.
-She handled the invoicing of the forklifts which included verifying the orders against the purchase orders.
-Each day she printed between 600-1000 pages of invoices and distributed them to the appropriate people for distribution.

 She is married, has two children, three stepchildren and five grandchildren.
 Her hobbies include shooting pool, fishing, horseback riding, swimming and spending time with her family and friends.